gregsramblings/getAccurateCurrentPosition/README.md

 The option parameters are identical to getCurrentPosition() with the following additions:
 <ul>
    <li><strong>desiredAccuracy</strong>: The accuracy in meters that you consider "good enough".
-Once a location is found that meets this criteria, your callback will be called.</li>
+Once a location is found that meets this criterion, your callback will be called.</li>
    <li><strong>maxWait</strong>: How long you are willing to wait (in milliseconds) for your desired accuracy.
 Once the function runs for maxWait milliseconds, it will stop trying and return the last location it was able to acquire.
-NOTE: If the desired accuracy is not achived before the timeout, the onSuccess is still called.
+NOTE: If the desired accuracy is not achieved before the timeout, the onSuccess is still called.
 You will need to check the accuracy to confirm that you got what you expected.
 I did this because it's a "desired" accuracy, not a "required" accuracy.
 You can of course change this easily.</li>
 </ul>
 The following params also exist for getCurrentPosition() but are set for you in getAccurateCurrentPosition():
 <ul>
-<li><strong>timeout</strong>: If not timeout is specified, it will be set to the maxWait value</li>
+   <li><strong>timeout</strong>: If no timeout is specified, it will be set to the maxWait value</li>
    <li><strong>enableHighAccuracy</strong>: This is forced to true (otherwise, why are you using this function?!)</li>
 </ul>

 <h3>Sample usage:</h3>